shiraji/KotlinConf2017/draft.md

 * Setup development environment
 * Communicating with other developers
-* Developing one of Kotlin plugin features
+* Developing/Testing Kotlin new features
-* Implementing unit tests

 # Setup